Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

 Key facts

-- 2Mosquito that carries JE typically bites dusk to dawn
+- 2The Culex mosquito that carries JE bites primarily dusk to dawn — different from the Aedes mosquito (dengue)

-- 3Accelerated 7-day schedule exists for last-minute travellers
+- 3Accelerated schedule (Days 0 and 7) provides protection in just 2 weeks for last-minute travellers

 Need the japanese encephalitis for your trip?